HAVOC-Studios/QR-Code-Generator/README.md

    git clone https://github.com/JayLovesProgramming/QR-Code-Generator
    cd qr-code-overlay

-2. Install the required library

-Use `pip install qrcode[pil] pillow` to install the necessary packages.
+2. Use `pip install qrcode[pil] pillow` to install the necessary packages.

 3. Edit the URL to whatever you want the QR code to link to